CONTACT INFORMATION

 Playground

-The Playground provides various benefits for children, families, and communities.
+Recreational facilities provide various benefits for children, families, and communities.
 It promotes children’s physical, social, cognitive, and emotional development.
 This area offers a safe and inclusive play space, fosters community connections, and contributes to the overall well-being of individuals and communities.
+Minors must be accompanied/supervised by a parent or guardian at all times.

 Peace Bell

 The Peace Bell is a significant symbol of peace and unity.
-It provides visitors with a moment of reflection and contemplation, reminding them of the importance of peace and unity in the world.
+It may provide visitors with a moment of reflection and contemplation, reminding the importance of peace and unity in the world.

 Visitors to the Quezon Memorial Circle can approach the Peace Bell and admire its intricate design.
 It is not uncommon for visitors to ring the bell as a symbolic act of spreading peace and goodwill.